Five multinational companies dominate the agricultural input market, and they’re in cahoots.

 …and in the process, intimidate, impoverish and disempower farmers, undermine food security and make historic profits — even in the midst of a global food crisis.

-What you are seeing is not just a consolidation of seed companies, it’s really a consolidation of the entire food chain. —Robert Fraley, co-president of Monsanto's agricultural sector
+What you are seeing is not just a consolidation of seed companies, it’s really a consolidation of the entire food chain. —Robert Fraley, co-president of Monsanto's (now merged with Bayer) agricultural sector

 According to the UN, corporate concentration of the agricultural input market “has far-reaching implications for global food security, as the privatization and patenting of agricultural innovation (gene traits, transformation technologies and seed germplasm) has been supplanting traditional agricultural understandings of seed, farmers' rights, and breeders' rights.”